 Evolutionary and ecological perspective of gut microbiota as mediators of health

-~We are investigating the specificity of these relationships, and how the immune system plays a role in mediating these critical relationships.~
+~We are investigating the specificity of these relationships, and how the immune system plays a role in mediating these critical relationships, and what ecological and evolutionary factors determine colonization and health impacts.~

 Selected publications